 Tech speakers operate as skilled generalists across the technology landscape.
 They understand cloud infrastructure, cybersecurity frameworks, software development lifecycles, and digital transformation strategies.
 Their strength lies in connecting disparate technology concepts and explaining how various systems work together.
 A tech speaker might seamlessly transition from discussing API integration challenges to explaining blockchain applications to outlining cybersecurity best practices.

 AI speakers possess deep specialization in artificial intelligence and machine learning domains.
 They understand transformer architectures, can explain the difference between supervised and unsupervised learning models, and stay current with research from labs like OpenAI, Anthropic, and DeepMind.
-When Gartner reported in 2024 that 80% of enterprises will integrate generative AI into their operations by 2026, it was AI speakers, not general tech speakers, who could explain the practical implications of this shift.
+When enterprises began rapidly integrating generative AI into their operations following ChatGPT's release, it was AI speakers, not general tech speakers, who could explain the practical implications of this shift.

 This specialization gap matters more than most event organizers realize.
 A tech speaker discussing AI might cover high-level concepts and popular use cases.
 An AI speaker will address model limitations, training data biases, prompt engineering techniques, and the nuanced differences between various AI architectures that actually determine success or failure in implementation.